-Our service area includes Albemarle, Amelia, Goochland, Louisa, Fluvanna, Orange, Powhatan, Henrico, Chesterfield and Hanover Counties, as well as the Cities of Charlottesville and Richmond, and the towns of Mineral, Gordonsville, Earlysville, and Keswick.
+Our service area includes Henrico, Glen Allen, Short Pump, Tuckahoe, Midlothian, Brandermill, Woodlake, Mechanicsville, Lake Monticello, Albemarle, Amelia, Goochland, Louisa, Fluvanna, Orange, Powhatan, Chesterfield, Hanover Charlottesville, Richmond, Mineral, Gordonsville, and Keswick.
 If you have voles damaging your yard, killing your plants, or destroying your property or golf course, call Virginia Professional Wildlife Removal Services and find out how we can help get rid of voles.

 Damage and Damage Identification

-A vole problem is generally east to identify.
+A vole problem is generally easy to identify.
 These pesky critters tend to make golf ball size holes in your yard.
 A lot of time these holes are found in mulch beds.

 Voles may cause extensive damage to orchards, ornamentals, and tree plantings due to their girdling of seedlings and mature trees.
 Girdling damage usually occurs in fall and winter.
 Field crops (for example, alfalfa, clover, grain, potatoes, and sugar beets) may be damaged or completely destroyed by voles.
 Voles eat crops and also damage them when they build extensive runway and tunnel systems.
 These systems interfere with crop irrigation by displacing water and causing levees and checks to wash out.
 Voles also can ruin lawns, golf courses, and ground covers.
 Ask us about our premiere vole removal services.